Thursday, April 3, 2025

 But what about Matthew 10?
 Doesn't verse 5 in the context of verse 6 confirm that Jesus doesn't view the Samaritans as Israelites?

-What if the Sense of Lostness he's referring to is a product of the cultural influences of the Babylonian Activity and Greek Philosophy that all three Sect of First Century Judaism have been subject to in different ways but not the Samaritans who have neither the Proto Talmudism of the Pharisees the Epicureanism of the Sadducees or the Pythagoreanism of the Essenes/Herodians?
+What if the Sense of Lostness he's referring to is a product of the cultural influences of the Babylonian Captivity and Greek Philosophy that all three Sects of First Century Judaism have been subject to in different ways but not the Samaritans who have neither the Proto Talmudism of the Pharisees the Epicureanism of the Sadducees or the Pythagoreanism of the Essenes/Herodians?

 IDK, that's one possible answer, there could be others.